csuoc/shark_attacks_elnino/README.md

 ![](images/Attack_type.png)

+The majority were unprovoked.

 ## 7. Conclusions

 In this analysis, the effect of El Niño on shark attacks over the last 40 years has been studied.
 It has been shown that there is a certain relationship between the dates on which the phenomenon coincides with the increase in attacks on the west coast of the American continent.
 However, better data acquisition and validation would be needed to prove this hypothesis.

 The biggest phenomenon of the century occurred in 2015.
-Details of these attacks are now available, such as the fact that the male gender is the most affected, although the number of fatalities was very low, less than 4%.
+Details of these attacks, for example, are that the male gender is the most affected, although the number of fatalities was very low, less than 4%.
 The age range most affected is between 0 and 20 years old.

 The great white shark is the species that produces the most attacks, followed by the tiger shark and the spinner shark.
 Most attacks were unprovoked.